Stuffed Pork Chops

 4 pork chops (I used center thicker cut boneless and bone in chops - 3-4 pounds)

-oil for searing
+3 or 4 tablespoons oil for searing

-Heat oven to 450°F. Cut a pocket along long edge of chop (I make an incision along edge then use my knife to cut a pocket without disturbing the outer edge in order to hold the bread mixture).
+Cut a pocket along long edge of chop (I make an incision along edge then use my knife to cut a pocket without disturbing the outer edge in order to hold the bread mixture).
 Stuff each chop equally.

-Heat oil over medium high heat in a saute and brown the chops on both sides until brown (5 minutes).
 Transfer to baking dish and bake until center of stuffing reaches 135°F (around 18 minutes depending on your oven).
-Turn chops half way through.

 You can cook your chops until they reach the internal temperature of 145°F or remove when the stuffing reaches temperature and put the chops on a plate tenting with foil (they will continue to 'cook' under the foil).